Body Doubling: The ADHD Study Hack That Actually Works

 The power of body doubling lies in its flexibility.
 There's no single correct approach—only the approach that works for you, discovered through experimentation.

 Start with a single 25-minute session using whatever method is most accessible.
 If you have a friend available, work together.
 If not, try a Focusmate session or a Study With Me video.
 If those feel like too much, simply start Athenify's timer and work alone with the knowledge that you're being tracked.
 Pay attention to how each method affects your focus, your energy, and your output.
+Over time, body doubling can become part of your regular study habits.

 The key insight is that different methods suit different states.
 When your social battery is high, in-person study groups or video coworking can harness your energy.
 When you're drained, async options like YouTube videos or solo tracking with Athenify let you benefit from accountability without the demands of real-time interaction.
 When your schedule is unpredictable, Discord servers offer drop-in flexibility.
+Whatever method you choose, pairing body doubling with the right study environment amplifies the effect.

 If you're body doubling with a friend, establish expectations upfront.
 How much talking is acceptable?
 What happens during breaks?
-Without boundaries, body doubling easily devolves into socializing, and you end up with neither productivity nor genuine rest.
-The best arrangements are often the simplest: show up, work in parallel silence, take synchronized breaks, repeat.
+Without clear rules, body doubling easily devolves into socializing.

 The social nature of focus